brodyu/predicting-earnings-surprises/README.md

 ![Untitled Workspace (1)](https://github.com/brodyu/predicting-earnings-surprises/blob/main/visuals/histogram_eps_diff.png)

 Moreover, we investigated the potential differences between positive, neutral, and negative earnings surprises with earnings time and differences in the day of week in which an earnings report is announced.
-In order to do this, we created several new features including the day of week and day of year.
+In order to do this, we created several new features including the day of week and day of year an earnings annoucement fell on.
 From the bar graph below, we can see the distribution between positive, neutral, and negative earnings surprises.

 ![Untitled Workspace (1)](https://github.com/brodyu/predicting-earnings-surprises/blob/main/visuals/earn_bar.png)